falcon2212/P2P-File-sharing/README.md

-# Windrop
+# P2P File Sharing App
-- Current version of the app is just a file sharing app.
+- Current version of the app is a file sharing app.
 - The functionality is similar to Apple's Airdrop.
 ****